psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 #### How do worker earnings for Asian and Native Hawaiian Pacific Islander people compare to other groups?

-Asian Alone workers as an overall group have one of the highest median personal earnings at \$53,000 annually.
+Asian workers as an overall group have one of the highest median personal earnings at \$53,000 annually.
 On the other hand, Native Hawaiian and Other Pacific Islander alone workers have some of the lowest median earnings at \$32,000.